Credits

 Before going further, I have to add that the silky vocals of Yuri Tanaka(田中裕梨)are the glue that brings every song together but BLU-SWING swings thanks to all of the band members and all of those wonderful horns.
 Another case in point is "Like We're Lovers", a breezy romantic tour that has a similar feeling to "Fly High".

-The one especially interesting track is "Freak The Funk" at 11:23 in the above video for the whole album.
+The one especially interesting track is "Freak The Funk" in the above video.
 I actually had to listen to a few times before I finally "got" it.
 Bootie Brown of the American alternative hip-hop group The Pharcyde and Christina Eva are the guest vocals here and I think Tanaka is helping out on backup.
 Perhaps the reason that I hadn't quite accepted it at first is because it just sounds like a song that is outside of BLU-SWING's range.
 However, the cool factor gradually seeped through with the beats and the groove.

 I don't know how BLU-SWING came up with the album title of "Transit", but it may indicate a very pleasant musical ride across the urban music landscape with no signal delays or overcrowding or potential fare hikes (et tu, TTC?).
 As well, I've heard that the band released their 10th anniversary BEST album earlier in the year, so I gotta get that one soon since it has the amazing "Flash" ("Flash" the album is still not available).
 I think this band has been one of those underrated gems in Japanese pop music.